 Please review this information carefully before applying for an OUR Project Award

-Current undergraduate, degree seeking students who are in good standings with the University are eligible to apply.
+Current undergraduate, degree-seeking students who are in good standings with the University are eligible to apply.

-Allowable mentors include current UWF faculty with a range of appointment types including adjunct, lecturers, post docs, and tenure line.
+Allowable mentors include current UWF faculty with a range of appointment types including adjunct, lecturers, post-docs, and tenure line.

 Due to resource limitations, the awarding of grants is competitive.
 The University intends to achieve the broadest possible impact with the funds available.
 Therefore, some applications recommended for funding may only receive partial support.
-Undergraduate students should explore other sources of funding prior to applying for this grant.
-Any additional sources of funding should be noted and accounted for in the budget narrative and amount of the request.
+Undergraduate students should explore other sources of funding before applying for this grant.
+Any additional sources of funding should be noted and accounted for in the budget narrative and the amount of the request.

-If you are of faculty, adjunct, staff , or administrative classification at UWF, and you would like to review OUR Project Award proposals please complete the interest form and we will add you to our database.
+If you are of faculty, adjunct, staff, or administrative classification at UWF, and you would like to review OUR Project Award proposals, please complete the interest form, and we will add you to our database.

 - Up to $500 for individual projects

 - Up to $750 for group projects (two or more students)